 The Safer Together approach means we will be doing more to reduce the risk of bushfire and will be more effective in how we do it.
 You may see more or different planned burning or fuel management treatments near to your town.
 You may also notice CFA Brigades conducting more planned burns on roadsides, private property and with DELWP.

-- How can I find out about what planned burns are happening in the next 10 days?
+- How can I find out about what planned burns are happening?

 - …and over the next 3 years?